searchspring/snap/packages/snap-tracker/README.md

 ```

 ### `getShopperId` method
 Returns an object containing the `shopperId` stored in the `ssShopperId` cookie.
-This value is set via the SearchController `SearchController.tracker.track.personalization.login` event
+This value is set via the SearchController `SearchController.tracker.track.shopper.login` event

 ```typescript
 const tracker = new Tracker();